Tarek Anthony’s Journalism Portfolio

 Meet Tarek

-Tarek’s experiences include serving as a news intern at Oregon Public Broadcasting (OPB) and, in 2025, being selected as a fellow with the UNESCO Crossings Institute for Intercultural Dialogue and Conflict-Sensitive Reporting, through which he traveled to Belgium to report on transnational social and political issues.
+In 2025, Tarek was selected as a fellow with the UNESCO Crossings Institute for Intercultural Dialogue and Conflict-Sensitive Reporting, through which he traveled to Belgium to report on transnational social and political issues.